Building & Benchmarking TidesDB

 cmake -B build \ -DBENCH_NUM_OPERATIONS=10000000 \ -DBENCH_KEY_SIZE=128 \ -DBENCH_VALUE_SIZE=4096 \ -DBENCH_NUM_THREADS=16 \ -DBENCH_ENABLE_COMPRESSION=0 \ -DBENCH_ENABLE_BLOOM_FILTER=0 \ -DBENCH_KEY_PATTERN=sequential

-# Zstandard (best compression)cmake -B build -DBENCH_COMPRESSION_ALGORITHM=COMPRESS_ZSTDBenchmark Output
+# Zstandard (best compression ratio)cmake -B build -DBENCH_COMPRESSION_ALGORITHM=TDB_COMPRESS_ZSTDBenchmark Output

 The benchmark displays